Are There Mosquitoes in Hawaii? (What Are They and How to Avoid Them)

 However, if you’re on Kauai, the night-biting southern house mosquito is the most prevalent.
 As the climate warms, these mosquitoes have been appearing higher up the mountains.

-Unfortunately, the mosquitos are spreading disease amongst the native bird populations and damaging the local ecosystem.
+Unfortunately, the mosquitoes are spreading disease amongst the native bird populations and damaging the local ecosystem.

-📌 Oahu: Has few areas that are prone to mosquitoes
+📌 Oahu: Has a few areas that are prone to mosquitoes

-Be extra aware of mosquitos at sunset, as this is when they’re most active.
+Be extra aware of mosquitoes at sunset, as this is when they’re most active.

 📌 Big Island: Relatively mosquito-free